 Nori wanted a strawberry cake with white frosting and sprinkles.
 I used an old school bundt pan, I already had the cake board because I use it to make diaper cakes. lol I used my Cricut to cut out the letters and glued them to the board.

 This was the fun table for Nori and her cousins.
 It included name badges for everyone, candy prescription bottles (party favors), a checkup check list, a blood pressure cuff and stethoscope (they were part of my Halloween costume) Doc McStuffin theme wrist bands, and a patient information list.
 Nori’s Doc doll was just decoration.
+(If you don’t have time to make the party favors, you can check out Promotional Party Favors which are easy to order and can be personalised to keep with the theme of the party!)

 I used jars of Lego pieces that I use for shoes as toy parts.
 I re-purposed these jars from my Baby shower for Nori back in 2011.
 I wrapped a ribbon around them and added one Doc embellishment to each one.
 I already owned these embellishments because I use them for shoes as well.
 The bottom pics are a close up on the candy prescription jars I made as party favors.